 - 4.2 Construction Settlements.
 All settlement claims and disputes relating to construction projects to the extent funding for the project has been authorized. - 4.3 Intellectual Property.
-Legal documents, contracts, or grant proposals for sponsored research, including institutional support grants, and licenses or other conveyances of intellectual property owned or controlled by the Board of Regents as outlined in Series 90105 of these Rules. - 4.4 Replacements.
-Contracts or agreements for the purchase of replacement equipment or licensing of replacement software or services associated with the implementation of the software. - 4.5 Routine Supplies.
+Contracts or grant proposals for sponsored research, including institutional support grants, and licenses or other conveyances of intellectual property owned or controlled by the Board of Regents; provided that licenses and other conveyances of intellectual property owned or controlled by the Board shall have the advance approval of the appropriate Executive Vice Chancellor. - 4.4 Replacements.
+Contracts or agreements for the purchase of replacement equipment or licensing of replacement software or services associated with the implementation of the software. - 4.5 Routine Items.
 Contracts or agreements for the purchase of routinely purchased supplies. - 4.6 Group Purchases.
-Purchases made under a group purchasing program that follow all applicable statutory and regulatory standards for procurement. - 4.7 Approved Budget Items.
+Purchases made under a group purchasing program. - 4.7 Approved Budget Items.
 Purchases of new equipment or licensing of new software or services associated with the implementation of the software, identified specifically in the institutional budget approved by the Board of Regents. - 4.8 Loans.
-Loans of institutional funds to certified nonprofit health corporations, which loans have been approved as provided in Administrative Rule, Series 22201 concerning deposits and loans. - 4.9 Certain Employment Agreements.
-Agreements with administrators employed by the U. T. System or any of its institutions, so long as such agreements fully comply with the requirements of Texas Education Code, Section 51.948 including the requirement to make a finding that the agreement is in the best interest of the U. T. System or any of its institutions. - 4.10 Energy Resources.
-Contracts or agreements for utility services or energy resources and related services, if any, which contracts or agreements have been approved in advance by the Chancellor or the Chancellor's delegate.
+Loans of institutional funds to certified nonprofit health corporations, which loans have been approved as provided in Administrative Rule 22201 concerning deposits and loans. - 4.9 Certain Employment Agreements.
+Agreements with administrators employed by the U. T. System or any of its institutions, so long as such agreements fully comply with the requirements of Texas Education Code Section 51.948 including the requirement to make a finding that the agreement is in the best interest of the U. T. System or any of its institutions.

-- 4.11 Library Materials.
+- 4.10 Energy Resources.
+Contracts or agreements for utility services or energy resources and related services, if any, which contracts or agreements have been approved in advance by the Chancellor or the Chancellor's delegate. - 4.11 Library Materials.
 Contracts or agreements for the purchase or license of library books and library materials. - 4.12 Athletic Employment Agreements.
 Contracts with athletic coaches except athletic directors and head coaches. - 4.13 Bowl Games.
 Contracts or agreements related to postseason bowl games, subject to a requirement that the contract or agreement has been submitted to the Executive Vice Chancellor for Academic Affairs and is in a form acceptable to the Vice Chancellor and General Counsel. - 4.14 Property or Casualty Losses.
 Contracts or agreements with a cost or monetary value to the U. T. System or any of its institutions in excess of \$1 million but not exceeding \$10 million associated with or related to a property or casualty loss that is expected to exceed \$1 million may be approved, executed, and delivered by the Chancellor.
-The Chancellor shall consult with the institutional president, if applicable. - 4.15 Health Operations.
-Contracts or agreements for the procurement of routine services or the purchase or lease of routine medical equipment, required for the operation or support of a hospital or medical clinic, if the services or equipment were competitively procured. - Sec.
+The Chancellor shall consult with the institutional president, if applicable. - Sec.
 5 Signature Authority.
 The Board of Regents delegates to the Chancellor or the president of an institution authority to execute and deliver on behalf of the Board contracts and agreements of any kind or nature, including without limitation licenses issued to the Board or an institution.
-In addition to other primary delegates the Board assigns in the Regents' Rules and Regulations, the Board assigns the primary delegate for signature authority for the following types of contracts. - 5.1 System Administration and System-wide Contracts.
-The Board of Regents delegates to the Executive Vice Chancellor for Business Affairs authority to execute and deliver on behalf of the Board contracts or agreements:

-- (a) affecting only System Administration, - (b) binding two or more institutions of the U. T. System with the concurrence of the institutions bound, or
+In addition to other primary delegates the Board assigns in the Regents' Rules and Regulations, the Board assigns the primary delegate for signature authority for the following types of contracts. - 5.1 System Administration and System-Wide Contracts.
+The Board of Regents delegates to the Executive Vice Chancellor for Business Affairs authority to execute and deliver on behalf of the Board contracts or agreements: - (a) affecting only System Administration, - (b) binding two or more institutions of the U. T. System with the concurrence of the institutions bound, or